Handwriting Recognition API

 2. Let p be a new promise.

-3. Run the following step in parallel
+3. Run the following steps in parallel:

-2. Convert constraint into a suitable form for handwriting recognizer.
+1. Convert constraint into a suitable form for handwriting recognizer.

-4. Let result be a new HandwritingRecognizerQueryResult
+1. Let result be a new HandwritingRecognizerQueryResult

-6. Resolve p with result.
+3. Resolve p with result.

 The implementation should follow these rules when converting to HandwritingRecognizerQueryResult and HandwritingHintsQueryResult:

-3.2.
+4.2.
 HandwritingModelConstraint attributes

 This describes the constraint that must be satisfied by the underlying handwriting recognizer (if it will be created).